bowmnath/cis-457-w22/activities/week-10-management.md

    One that is at least slightly different from the analogy in the lecture video would be preferable.

+7. What is the "payload" of a link-layer frame
+   (i.e., what "data" does it contain)?

-7. Which of the following need to run link layer protocols?
+8. Which of the following need to run link layer protocols?
     * Gateway router
     * Backbone router
-    * Web client
+    * Host running a Web client
-    * Web server
+    * Host running a Web server

+9. Error detection and correction have somewhat obvious upsides.
+   What are some downsides to error detection and/or correction?

+10. You and your friend are trying to play a game of chess over the phone because you wanted to make a convenient metaphor for your networking professor.
+    You tell them your moves (e.g., "knight to A-3") and they arrange the pieces on the board.
+    You used to play over a land-line, and you never bothered to repeat yourself.
+    One day you decide to move to walkie-talkies to save on your phone bill, and your friend starts reading back every move to you to make sure they heard you correctly.
+    What does this have to do with link-layer protocols?

+11. Pizza Shack wants to be environmentally friendly, so they don't have delivery drivers.
+    Instead, they post a delivery runner at every intersection, and each runner will pass the pizza along to the next runner so that nobody needs to run too far.

+    Unfortunately, all of the jostling of the pizzas is leading to a lot of complaints from customers who open their boxes to find smashed food.
+    To solve this,
+    Pizza Shack trains all of their runners in pizza surgery.
+    When a pizza arrives at a runner, they will check it for smashedness and repair the pizza if necessary.

+    What are some upsides and downsides to this system?

+12. In networking terms,
+    how would different layers have come into play in the previous example?

-8. Consider the high-level description of error detection below.
+13. Consider the high-level description of error detection below.
    What is wrong with this description?

    The sender appends extra bits to the message according to some agreed-upon